TOP 5 Neighborhoods in Northeast Portland Oregon

 All of the neighborhoods in Northeast Portland are well-situated together, touching one another.
 So we don’t have to venture far from Irvington to get to our next favorite Portland neighborhood, Alameda.

-Just adjacent to Irvington, Alameda offers everything of Irvington offers,, including a lot of older large homes.
+Just adjacent to Irvington, Alameda offers everything that Irvington offers,, including a lot of older large homes.
 As you start venturing farther into the neighborhood, Alameda offers many more affordable homes as well.

 And is home to one of the best elementary schools in the city, 100-year-old Alameda Elementary.